Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Multipole radiation and scattering enhancement

-\end{definition} \begin{remark} Our definition provides a new interpretation, as well as a new derivation, for those EM moments occurring in the physics literature.
-For instance, in classical electrodynamics, given a current distribution ${\rm J}$, the corresponding electric dipole moment $\ed$ and magnetic dipole moment $\md$ are typically given by
+\begin{remark} Definition \ref{def:EMmoment} may provide a new interpretation, as well as a new derivation, for those EM moments occurring in the physics literature.
+For instance, in classical electrodynamics, given a current distribution ${\bf J}$, the corresponding electric dipole moment $\ed$ and magnetic dipole moment $\md$ are given by